vacp2p/waku-web-chat/README.md

 The WakuMessage wrapper is also missing, meaning this current implementation is not according to spec.

-## Experimental WakuMessage support
+## WakuMessage support

-For https://github.com/vacp2p/waku-web-chat/issues/1 see nodejs/src.
-There's a flag there for using WakuMessage, as well as notes on current state.
+There is a flag for using WakuMessage in both NodeJS and browser version.

+## Debugging Node version

+Run eg

+`DEBUG=libp2p:gossipsub* node index.js /ip4/0.0.0.0/tcp/60000/p2p/16Uiu2HAm8btHBwum77YuqNgGK8yJGdPAHF5xGrfNMbKEXnyqN35i`